 Since I often do reviews when I go camping, I thought I’d do an article about some of our experiences at John S. Swift Explorer Base.
 Swift is located at S -F Scout Ranch near Farmington, Missouri.

 It is difficult to do a real review of Swift summer camp because their program there is so diverse throughout the summer.
-They run several weeks of co-ed Venturing camp, Dad ‘n Lad overnights for younger Cub Scouts, three day Webelos mini-week camps, and then special interest weeks like the Catholic Adventure Week for Boy Scouts which we attended.
-For that reason, I am going to mostly focus on the program opportunities offered for Venturers and Boy Scouts and the camp itself.
+They run several weeks of co-ed Venturing camp, Dad ‘n Lad overnights for younger Cub Scouts, three day Webelos mini-week camps, and then special interest weeks like the Catholic Adventure Week for Scouts BSA which we attended.
+For that reason, I am going to mostly focus on the program opportunities offered for Venturers and Scouts BSA and the camp itself.

 Swift’s big feature is the waterfront on Nims Lake.
 Nims Lake is the largest privately held lake in the state of Missouri.
 At Swift, Scouts can swim and boat.
 The swimming area has a sandy beach.
 Scouts who want to build sandcastles can check into the “sunbathers” section on the buddy board.
 Boating options include sailboats, canoes, rowboats, kayaks, and stand up paddleboards.
 Speedboats take campers out tubing and water skiing.